-With my local insider’s knowledge, I help you to plan your trip wisely, so you won’t miss out on the essentials.
 Barcelona is a fantastic city but usually gets very crowded during the summer months.
 Many sightseeing places and the city center get packed with people and you’ll have better to keep away from those places during peak season (July/August).
-I have listed for you my top 20 Barcelona highlights providing a perfect mix of “must seen spots” and hidden places known only by locals.
+I have listed for you our top 20 Barcelona highlights providing a perfect mix of “must seen spots” and hidden places known only by locals.

 In the map below you can find our best addresses and itineraries of Barcelona.